maicol07/material-web-additions/README.md

 [![GitHub issues by-label](https://img.shields.io/github/issues-raw/maicol07/material-web-additions/Type:%20Bug)](https://github.com/maicol07/material-web-additions/issues?q=is%3Aissue+is%3Aopen+label%3A%22Type%3A+Bug%22)

-> IMPORTANT: Material Web & Material Web Additions are a work in progress and subject to major changes until 1.0
+> IMPORTANT: Material Web & Material Web Additions are work in progress and subject to major changes until 1.0
 > release.

 Material Web Additions is a collection of additional components